carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 implicit import of the API.
 In other words, for `impl` files, this can be compared to an implicit `import Math;` versus an implicit `import Math as package;`.
-However, there may also be _explicit_ imports from the package, such as `import Math library("Trigonometry");`, which may or may not be referable to using `package`, depending on the precise option used.
+However, there may also be _explicit_ imports from the package, such as `import Math library "Trigonometry";`, which may or may not be referable to using `package`, depending on the precise option used.

 Advantages: